FriesW/PushToProd/assembly/guide.md

 Clamp the wooden faceplate horizontally, with the majority of the clamp surface pointing past the back of the faceplate.
-This provides a flush, right angle surface for the side pieces to be placed against.
+This provides a flush, right angle surface for the side pieces to be held against.
 Push one of the side pieces into place against the clamp, and then lay down a bead of hot glue.
 Keep a margin around each screw hole and corner of the faceplate piece free of glue.
 We will need the space later for adding additional walls and the bolts.
 Complete both angled side walls.

 Remove the clamps and now move to the back of the box.
 If tolerances are correct, sliding in the back wall should be a tight fit, but still fit.
-Note that there will be a visible gap between the top of the back wall and the bottom of the faceplate.
+Note that from the outside there will be a visible gap between the top of the back wall and the bottom of the faceplate.
 However, you should not be able to see though this gap.